Connectivity constrains quantum codes: Main results

 We can summarize the general idea of our results as follows.
-Note that to find large $A,B$, given an easily separable graph, we can recursively separate said graph in order to obtain small correctable regions, which will be $A$.
+Note that to find large $A,B$, given an easily separable graph, we can recursively separate it to obtain small correctable regions, which will be $A$.
 Then $G \setminus A$ can be recursively separated anew, yielding $B$.
 See Figure \ref{fig:recursive-sep}.